XeramGaming/garrymon/README.md

 # ![Garrymon](logo.png)

-A Pokemon clone in Garrysmod
+A whole new experience in the world of Pokemon!